-This raspberry lemon corn muffins recipe is lightly sweetened, bursting with citrus, full of juicy berries, and absolutely perfect for summer.
-Use your toaster oven to bake this small batch recipe, it’ll take less than 30 minutes start to finish!
+This raspberry lemon corn muffins recipe is lightly sweetened, bursting with citrus, full of juicy berries, and perfect for any occasion.
+Use your toaster oven to bake this small-batch recipe, it’ll take less than 30 minutes start to finish!

 Last week I found myself with an abundance of buttermilk.
 I don’t know about you but in my book, that’s one of those GOOD PROBLEMS to have.

 That’s because leftover buttermilk is the perfect excuse to whip up lots of tasty baked goods.
 Treats like baked buttermilk donuts, a lemon blackberry baked pancake, toaster oven banana bread, and these deliciously sweet-tart raspberry lemon corn muffins.

 Each muffin is loaded with chopped fresh raspberries and fragrant lemon zest.
 While a small amount of cornmeal gives them golden crispy edges and a toothier texture.

 They make a great afternoon snack, served warm with salted butter and a fresh cup of coffee or tea.

 ~ Keep scrolling for convection & muffin baking tips after the recipe ~

 - zest of one Lemon, large, about 1 1/2 teaspoons

 - 3/4 cup White Whole Wheat Flour or All-Purpose Flour

 - 3/4 teaspoon Baking Powder